TBeijen/tbnl-hugo/content/post/2017-10-26-django-https-urls-cloudfront.md

   - Django
   - Django Rest Framework
   - Python
-description: Having Django generate absolute URLs using https has some challenges when set up behind CloudFront.
+description: Configure CloudFront to set the ``Cloudfront-Forwarded-Proto`` in order to allow a Django application to know the client's request protocol.

 ---
+**TL;DR:** Configure CloudFront to set the ``Cloudfront-Forwarded-Proto`` in order to allow a Django application to know the client's request protocol.

-Recently, while developing an API that makes use of [Django Rest Frameowork](http://www.django-rest-framework.org/) and is delivered using CloudFront, we noticed the absolute URLs it generated to be http, whereas the CloudFront distribution is https only.
-Not really surprising when thinking it through, as in our case Cloudfront did TLS termination and traffic between upstream components was HTTP (We'll look into that, as HTTPS is preferred).
+Recently, while developing an API that makes use of [Django Rest Framework](http://www.django-rest-framework.org/) and is delivered using CloudFront, we noticed the absolute URLs it generated to be HTTP, whereas the CloudFront distribution is HTTPS only.
+Not really surprising when thinking it through, as in our case Cloudfront did TLS termination and traffic between upstream components was HTTP (Yes, we'll look into that, HTTPS being preferred).

 URLs in pages (or JSON data) should match the protocol of the request.
 Typically you want the protocol to be determined based on facts (so the protocol the client request _has_) instead of configuration (the protocol you _assume the client request to have_).
 Less configuration.
 Easy for development setups that might be HTTP-only.
-No asumptions.
+No assumptions.

 ## X-Forwarded-Proto